Shopify/polaris/documentation/guides/migrating-from-v9-to-v10.md

 ### Sass global variables

 The following Sass global variables have been removed.
-The table below shows the evaluated value to help you determine the closest replacement media query during your migration.
+The table below shows the evaluated values to help you determine the closest Polaris media query variable replacement.

 | Deprecated Variable                  | Value in EM (base 16px) | Value in PX |
 | ------------------------------------ | ----------------------- | ----------- |